 Evaluate Your Surroundings

-Did you know that your environment can have a major impact on your mental health?
+I know you know that your environment can have a major impact on your mental health.
 If you’re constantly feeling stressed or you simply don’t feel inspired by where you are, make some changes.
-Your environment includes everything from the general aesthetic of a room to the people you spend the most time with.
-Social self care is just as important as physical self-care, as maintaining strong connections with others can greatly improve your overall well-being.
+Your environment includes everything from the room’s general aesthetic to the people you spend the most time with.
+Social self care is just as important as physical self care, as maintaining strong connections with others can greatly improve your overall well-being.

-You can start by making changes to your home decor.
-Changing your home atmosphere to something that makes you feel calm is a great way to practice self-care and enjoy it every day.
-The arrangement of a room, the utilization of space, the lighting, and even the color can make a big difference in how you feel.
+You can start by making changes to your home décor.
+Changing your home atmosphere to something that makes you feel calm is a great way to practice self care and enjoy it every day.
+The arrangement of a room, the use of space, the lighting, and even the color can make a big difference in how you feel.
 Choose things that inspire you and bring a sense of calm.
-You can change every room in your house to fit a specific theme or evoke a different emotion.
-Taking on that kind of project can be a form of self-care on its own.
-But, you get to reap the rewards forever!
+You can transform every room in your house into a space that fits a specific mood or evokes a different emotion.
+And taking on that kind of project can be self care in itself.

 Indulge and Splurge When It’s Necessary